IRASatUC/irasatuc.github.io/publications.markdown

 &nbsp;
 [8] Bisig C.; Montejo J.; Verbryke M.; Sathyan A.; and Ma O., “Genetic Fuzzy Systems for Decentralized, Multi-UAV Cargo Handling”, Proceedings of AIAA SciTech, Jan 6-10, 2020, Orlando, FL.
 &nbsp;
-[9] Sun Y., Barth A. and Ma O., “An Intelligent Approach for a Two-robot Team to Perform a Cooperative Task”, Proceedings of AIAA SciTech, Jan 6-10, 2020, Orlando, FL
+[9] Sun Y., Barth A. and Ma O., “An Intelligent Approach for a Two-robot Team to Perform a Cooperative Task”, Proceedings of AIAA SciTech, Jan 6-10, 2020, Orlando, FL.
 &nbsp;
 [10] Liu, Qian; Ma, O.; and Li, Haiquan, “A Novel Hybrid Modeling Method for Contact Problems”, ASME International Design Engineering Technical Conferences and Computers and Information in Engineering Conference (IDETC/CIE2019), August 18-21, 2019, Anaheim, CA, USA.
 &nbsp;